SvWer/KeyGenerationAndDecryption/README.md

 #For Decryption:
 1. Download encrypted file
 2. Add filename of encrypted file in decryptionExample.php in line 6 and 79.
 (In line 79 it has to be .csv)
+3. Add your passphrase in line 66 (actually it is hello1234)
-3. Run script for example via command line php decryptionExample.php
+4. Run script for example via command line php decryptionExample.php